 “Images I can’t show” is a photobook without photographs.
 All images in it can be described, but not shown publicly for various reasons — ethical dilemmas, political danger, concerns about representation.
-Using those photographs from her own archive created over the course of 20 years as case studies, photographer Jana Romanova discusses dilemmas that contemporary photography faces in a rapidly evolving conversation about ethics.
+Using those photographs from her own archive, photographer Jana Romanova discusses issues that contemporary photography faces in a rapidly evolving conversation about ethics.

 These are problems related to the vertical market system existing around the product — a photograph — that doesn’t have defined quality standards, but at the same time the expectations for beautiful images; ethics of producing Western beauty stereotypes in images of social problems, and a forced choice between documentary and fiction, although the borderline between the definitions of the two is blurred; a necessity of creating good relationships with subjects, but taking all the decisions yourself for the faster production process; and ethical problems arising from photographing groups or situations where a photographer doesn’t belong, but the existence of multiple projects by Western photographers about Eastern Europe or the Global South; a demand to make work about what is important to society, but talk about what is important to you.